There are many types of campers & RVs on the market out there.

 Another great thing about the campervan is the ability to stealth camp, or camp in parking lots and other places where you normally wouldn’t “camp” but can because people think you’re just parked there.

 However, they offer only basic amenities and living space, so take that in to consideration!
+Click here to see the best camper vans with bathrooms.

 Want to try before you buy?
 Click here to see some small RV rentals so you can test out the different RV types before you spend tens of thousands of dollars on one!